neondatabase/website/content/docs/guides/vercel.md

 This guide describes how to connect Vercel and Neon using the [Neon integration from the Vercel marketplace](https://vercel.com/integrations/neon).
 The integration connects your Vercel project to a Neon database and enables creating a database branch for each preview deployment.
 Optionally, the integration also creates a development branch that you can use with your Vercel development environment.

 <Admonition type="note">
 This is a Beta version of Neon’s Vercel integration.
-For assistance or to suggest improvements, contact [vercel-feedback@neon.tech](mailto:vercel-feedback@neon.tech).
+For assistance or to suggest improvements, contact [vercel-feedback@neon.tech](mailto:vercel-feedback@neon.tech) or post in the [Neon community](https://community.neon.tech/).
 </Admonition>

 ## Add the Neon integration